michaelquigley/df/README.md

 The `type` field in the input data determines which binder function is called to create the appropriate concrete type.
 During unbind, the `Type()` method ensures the discriminator is preserved for round-trip compatibility.

+## Roadmap

+df is a foundational component in a _dynamic framework_ approach to building golang applications.
+A dynamic framework application is designed to reconfigure its internal landscape based on configuration structures.

 ## License

 See [LICENSE](LICENSE) file for details.